minprog/uva-prog-wis/20 Week 2/30 Problem Set 2/10 Problem Set 2.md

     Largest number of McNuggets that cannot be bought in exact quantity: n

+### Hints

-**Hint**: your program should follow the outline above.
+* your program should follow the outline above

-**Hint**: think about what information you need to keep track of as you loop through possible ways of buying exactly `n` McNuggets.
+* think about what information you need to keep track of as you loop through possible ways of buying exactly `n` McNuggets.
 This will guide you in deciding what state variables you will need to utilize.

-Save your code for problem *c* in `ps2a.py`.
+Save your code for problem *c* in **ps2a.py**.

 ## Problem d: generalize